observatorycontrolsystem/observatorycontrolsystem.github.io/integration/data_flow.md

 * [OCS Ingester](https://github.com/observatorycontrolsystem/ingester) - commonly used as a library to simplify the ingestion process of observatory data products into the science archive.
 * [OCS Science Archive](https://github.com/observatorycontrolsystem/science-archive) - A Django application which aids in the archival storage and retrieval of observatory data products.

 Both of these applications make use of a common library, the [OCS Archive Library](https://github.com/observatorycontrolsystem/ocs_archive).
-The OCS Archive library allows the OCS Ingester and Science Archive to share common configuration and reduces the need for duplicated code across the two projects.
+The OCS Archive library allows the OCS Ingester and Science Archive to share common configuration and reduces the need for duplicated code across the two projects - this shared code contains classes used to abstract data files and data storage backends.
+See the "Advanced Topics" for more information about customizing the behavior of the `ocs_archive` library.

 ## Configuration